TronNatthakorn/react-native-wheel-pick/README.md

 # [react-native-wheel-pick](https://www.npmjs.com/package/react-native-wheel-pick)

 React native wheel picker for both iOS and android.
-(Support DatePicker)

 This is not original but inspired by [react-native-wheel-datepicker](https://github.com/pinguinjkeke/react-native-wheel-datepicker)